Welcome To Social Studies!

 James McManus –

 In his free time, James is a volunteer Emergency Medical Technician, runs his own company (Medic Mark), volunteers as a BSA assistant scoutmaster and as a counselor at American Legion Jersey Boys State, maintains a YouTube channel (The Oxford Observer), and created a resource to help teachers incorporate technology into their classrooms (www.Teachwith.Technology).
-He also enjoys photography and is looking forward to getting involved in Montville Township High School community.
+He enjoys photography and regular participation within the Montville Township High School community.

 Erik Morrison – B.A.
 University of Delaware, Psychology and Geography (94) and Secondary Social Studies Education (97), M.Ed.
 University of Delaware, Social Studies Education (97).